 The candidate should be capable of working both independently as well as part of a team and may be required to participate in off site tests.
 Publication of research in the open literature and attendance of conferences will be strongly encouraged.

 The Naval Research Laboratory conducts research in a broad range of scientific and engineering disciplines of interest to the Navy.
 Candidates interested in pursuing a career in research are encouraged to apply.

-Applicants may send curriculum vitae, publication list, and the names of three references to Dr. Geoffrey Cranch (email@example.com, 202 404 3800) either electronically or through Code 5670, U.S. Naval Research Laboratory, 4555 Overlook Ave SW, Washington, DC 20375.
+Applicants may send curriculum vitae, publication list, and the names of three references to Dr. Geoffrey Cranch either electronically at email@example.com, via fax at 202 767 5792 or through mail to Code 5670, U.S. Naval Research Laboratory, 4555 Overlook Ave SW, Washington, DC 20375.
 Please do NOT include social security number or date of birth in the application documents.
-When emailing, please password protect your documents and send the password in a separate email.

 Candidates should be US citizens and must be able to obtain and maintain the required level of security clearance.
 NRL is an equal opportunity employer.

 NRL is the corporate research laboratory for the Navy and Marine Corps and conducts a broad program of scientific research, technology and advanced development.
 NRL has served the Navy and the nation for 90 years and continues to meet the complex technological challenges of today's world.

 AVS is a partner in the AIP Career Network, a collection of online job sites for scientists, engineers,

 and computing professionals.
 Other partners include Physics Today, the American Association of Physicists in Medicine (AAPM), American Association of Physics Teachers (AAPT),